 Until this year.

-Determined to reclaim it, the hubs and I decided to divide and conquer yesterday.
+Determined to reclaim it, the hubs and I decided to divide and conquer.
 He would brave the crowded stores like the chivalrous man that he is.
 I would get things caught up around the house and we would eventually meet back together and manage to enjoy the beloved tradition of Christmas baking.
 Surely, the cookies would bring back a sense of Christmas accomplishment to this household and we could then move forward with great tidings of comfort and joy.

 After cranking out a few chores and errands, I picked my daughter up from a friend’s house around noon.
 Completely sleep deprived, I knew that my beloved tween was most likely going to endure some sort of emotional breakdown if she didn’t have a chance to recharge.

 Despite this well known fact and because I was all about making some happy memories if it killed me, I held tightly to my vision for the afternoon.
-We were moving right along with things at first; talking about her night and the fun that she had on the last day of school.
+We were moving right along with things at first; talking about her night and the fun that she had on the last day of school before break.
 And then, just as I began to take the cookie ingredients from the pantry, it happened.

 I won’t get into the gory details as I’m sure you have your own stories from the trenches of raising pre-teen girls, but given my spirit of frenzy and her lack of rational thought, let’s just say that the conversation ended with me sending the sweet cherub to her room for some quiet time.
 And I was beginning to wonder if I needed the same.